moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/cross-chain-transfers.md

 As presented in the [Native Cross-Chain Communication](/learn/framework/xcm/){target=\_blank} article from the Learn section, Tanssi appchains benefit from an inherent capability to communicate and interoperate with any other appchain in the ecosystem.
 This native cross-chain communication allows safe and fast token transfers leveraging the Cross-Consensus Message format (XCM for short), which facilitates communication between different consensus systems.

-The communication protocol enabling token transfers is built on [Substrate](/learn/framework/overview/#substrate-framework){target=\_blank}, and runs on a level that is lower than the EVM's, making it harder for EVM developers.
+The communication protocol enabling token transfers is built on [Substrate](/learn/framework/overview/#substrate-framework){target=\_blank} and runs on a lower level than the EVM, making it harder to access for EVM developers.

 This precompile fills the gap between execution layers, exposing a smart contract that abstracts away the underlying complexities, making the execution of cross-chain token transfers as easy as any other smart contract call.